 Defining Alexithymia

 Alexithymia is characterized by the challenge of comprehending and conveying one’s emotions.
-People with this condition cannot differentiate their emotional states from bodily sensations.
+People with this condition cannot differentiate their emotional states from bodily sensations, making it a bit challenging to navigate their emotional landscape.
 It is estimated that alexithymia is present in approximately 10% of the general population, and tools like the emotional awareness scale can help identify and understand this condition.
 In autistic populations, the prevalence of alexithymia is much higher, with estimates suggesting that it is present in approximately 50% of autistic individuals.

 The primary traits of alexithymia encompass the struggle to identify and express emotions, potentially affecting a person’s emotional responses.
 Difficulty articulating emotions has been linked to increased relational difficulty and can lead to the experience of negative emotions.
 Alexithymia has recently been re-conceptualized as a fundamental deficit in the emotion regulation processes of attending to and evaluating affective states.